MichelDeudon/formations/content/en/p/7-astuces-pour-progresser-en-maths/index.md

 - Color and highlight your courses, for example green to learn definitions, red or blue for properties and purple or black for proofs. 🎨
 - Use rhymes and memo, for example I remember that a question that starts with "Montrer que pour tout x …" can be solved starting with "Soit x…".
 It's wired in my brain like a rhyme. 🎶
 - Read your course or exercices out loud to stimulate and activate different parts of your brain together.
-This will strengthen your long term memory.
-It's called Hebbian learning in neuroscience.
-Cells that fire together, wire together. ✨
+This will strengthen your long term memory. ✨
 - Use or introduce notations that connect your problem to what you learned and know, for example mu and sigma in statistics or p for a probability.

 Try as much as possible to be regular.
 Avoid working 12 hours the day before an exam.
 It's important to rest.

-Work less but more often, for example one to two hours, twice a week.
-Take 15–30 minutes to review your courses within 24h of a lecture.
+Working less but more often, for example 30 to 45 minutes, twice a week, will save you time.

-Working with your long term memory will save you time and efforts.
-It doesn't require long efforts but regular checks and exercising, just like gym.
+It doesn't require long efforts but regular exercising, just like gym.

 ## Trick #4 — Trust your intuition